 Where p represents the probability, and β_0 indicates the value of the intercept.
-With the assistance of a line of regression, the LR just splits the data into two distinct categories, as seen in Figure 4 [25].
+With the assistance of a line of regression, the LR just splits the data into two distinct categories, as seen in Figure 425.

 Fig 4.
-Logistics Regression [25].
+Logistics Regression26.

 Proposed Methodology

-The architecture of the proposed research work has been shown in figure 5 and the work process of this methodology has been given in the below steps.
+The architecture of the proposed research work has been shown in Figure 5 and the work process of this methodology has been given in the below steps.

 Step 1: Data Collection

 Data collection is the first step of this work.
 In this step, data is collected from the websites in terms of users (U1, U2, U3, … Un), products (P1, P2, P3, … Pn), and reviews of the users.
-The reviews which are taken into consideration is given for the same products by all the users or customers.
+The reviews which are taken into consideration are given for the same products by all the users or customers.

 Step 2: Pre-processing of the Data